Persevering

 • Most talents are a combination of both hard and soft skills.

-• Add more challenging and adapting environments to test your limits.
+• Add more constraints and adapt your environments to test your limits.

 • Try playing games that expand on what you already know.